Ben-Kantor/bookmark/style.md

 All functions must declare return types explicitly to maintain type safety and code documentation.

+Edge cases where a key html element is not found can be ignored, so assuring their presesence with a ! in the definitions is reccomended.

 ## Comments and Documentation

 Reserve comments exclusively for non-self-explanatory code sections.
 Well-written code should communicate intent through clear naming and structure rather than extensive commentary.